Artsy Craftsy Mom

 1. Paper Plate Menorah Craft

 One of the main highlights of a Hanukkah celebration is the lighting of the menorah, which is a candelabra with nine candles.
 This is done one candle at a time, for as long as the celebration lasts.
-Nurture Store has an easy paper plate menorah crafts that even little kids can make.
+Nurture Store has easy paper plate menorah crafts that even little kids can make.

 2. Watercolor Dreidels